A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Branch-Structured Reasoning

-\paragraph{Alignment.} Prompt-only usage with frozen backbones remains the dominant regime in this bucket \cite{p8,p26,p35,p36,p96,p5,p103}.
-Supervised fine-tuning also appears in a few task-specific systems \cite{p11,p22,p42}, but we find no literatures in branch-structured reasoning that rely solely on reinforcement or preference alignment, nor any hybrids that combine supervised and preference alignment.
+\paragraph{Adaptation.} Prompt-only usage with frozen backbones remains the dominant regime in this bucket \cite{p8,p26,p35,p36,p96,p5,p103,grammar_wave}.
+Supervised fine-tuning also appears in a few task-specific systems \cite{p11,p22,p42}, while hybrid supervised and reinforcement-style optimization appears in workflow-trained forecasting systems such as CastFlow \cite{castflow}.